Edward Castronova: Biography

 Castronova obtained a BS in international affairs from Georgetown University in 1985 and a PhD in economics from the University of Wisconsin–Madison in 1991.
 In between, he spent 18 months studying German postwar reconstruction and social policy at universities and research institutes in Mannheim, Frankfurt, and Berlin.
 From 1991 to 2000, he worked as an assistant and then associate professor of public policy and political science at University of Rochester, after which he became an associate professor of economics in the College of Business and Economics at California State University, Fullerton.
 In the fall 2004, he joined the faculty of Indiana University Bloomington as an associate professor of telecommunication and cognitive science, later becoming a full professor and also the director of graduate studies in the department.

 His works on synthetic worlds and their economies, and on EverQuest in particular, have attracted considerable attention.
 His paper on Norrath, a fictional planet in the EverQuest universe, Virtual Worlds: A First-Hand Account of Market and Society on the Cyberian Frontier (2001) is available on SSRN.
 It claims, for example, that Norrath has a GNP per capita somewhere between that of Russia and Bulgaria, higher than that of China and India, and that a unit of EverQuest currency is worth more than the Yen or Lira.

 He is one of four founders (along with Julian Dibbell, Dan Hunter and Greg Lastowka) of the game research blog Terra Nova.
 He also created the Indiana University Ludium game conferences which were built on the structure of a collaborative game environment.

 In 2008, he and his team finished work on a MacArthur Foundation-supported academic experiment in massively multiplayer online gaming, Arden: The World of Shakespeare.
 They documented that people in fantasy games act in an economically normal way, purchasing less of a product when prices are higher, all other things being equal.
 This finding may open the way for future study in synthetic worlds of real economic behavior.
 Castronova said of the results, "Being an elf doesn't make you turn off the rational economic calculator part of your brain.".

 In 2014, he co-authored a book with economic sociologist, Vili Lehdonvirta, "Virtual Economies: Design and Analysis", which consisted of information regarding research, design, and the creation of virtual economies, published by MIT Press.

+In 2018, he released a board game called American Abyss, set in a second US civil war that erupts in 2040.
+It is a modification of the COIN game Andean Abyss; it uses the same game mechanics and likewise features four factions, but here, they represent the federal government of the United States, American drug cartels and criminals, Antifa, and members of National Rifle Association and Tea Party movement.
+According to Castronova, the game's main message is that a second American Civil War would be a prolonged conflict with many casualties but no real winner, with Castronova writing "Nobody wins; it is a dumpster fire."